Shopping Links

 Reader Review

-Voyage to Danger is a film in the long running and popular Lupin the 3rd franchise.
-The story is here is pretty much the same thing as almost every other film, i.e. Lupin going off to get rich through theft while also performing a great deed (in this case taking down the evil Shot Shell corporation) to remind us all that deep down, he's really a nice guy.
-However, this film does have one key feature to distinguish it from the pack.
-Instead of endlessly trying to arrest Lupin, Zenigata is actually on Lupin's side for the entire duration of the movie.
-Unfortunately this new concept is almost completely wasted in Voyage to Danger.
-Zenigata is woefully neglected and has almost no role in the operation against Shot Shell at all.
+Voyage to Danger is another film in the long-running and popular Lupin III franchise.
+The story here is pretty much the same as almost every other film, i.e. Lupin going off to get rich through theft while also performing a great deed (in this case taking down the evil Shot Shell corporation) to remind us all that deep down, he's really a nice guy.
+However, it has one key feature to separate it from the pack: Instead of endlessly trying to arrest Lupin, Zenigata is actually on Lupin's side for the entire duration of the movie.
+Unfortunately, this new concept is almost completely wasted; Zenigata is woefully neglected and has almost no role in the operation against Shot Shell at all.

-Fortunately this by itself is not enough to ruin the film.
-This movie still has everything that makes the Lupin franchise great: fast-paced action, tons of vehicle chases, cool gadgets (such as explosive chewing gum), good environments and interesting characters.
+Fortunately, this by itself is not enough to ruin the film.
+This movie still has everything that makes the Lupin franchise great: fast-paced action, tons of vehicle chases, cool gadgets (such as explosive chewing gum), good environments, and interesting characters.
 While Zenigata is neglected, the rest of Lupin's supporting cast all have pretty important roles in the film, and Jigen's sub-plot with Karen works out very well.
-Basically the final result of all this is a fairly good Lupin movie that could (and definitely should) have been a lot better.
+The end result of all this is a fairly good Lupin movie that could (and definitely should) have been a lot better.

-But even with all it's flaws, this is still a good, solid action adventure movie.
-The voice acting is pretty good and the animation quality is above average (especially for a film that came out in 1993).
-As mentioned before, the films still has all the elements for a good adventure movie, and the island full of weapons makes for a good setting.
-If you are a fan of action/adventure films and/or the Lupin franchise, this movie should appeal to you.
-But even so, it's still a bit of a disappointment because they took a very good idea (Lupin and Zenigata working together) and did absolutely nothing with it.
-This movie should have been a lot better.
+Even with all its flaws, Voyage to Danger is still a good, solid action-adventure movie.
+It has all the necessary elements, and the island full of weapons makes for a good setting.
+If you are a fan of action-adventure films and/or the Lupin franchise, this movie should appeal to you.
+It's still a bit of a disappointment that they took a very good idea (Lupin and Zenigata working together) and did absolutely nothing with it--the movie should have been a lot better.

 Notes and Trivia